ooples/pine_script_docs/source/Debugging.rst

 where:

-1. The RSI line in black is flat.
+1. The RSI line in black is flat because it varies between zero and 100, but the indicator's pane is scaled to show the maximum value of ``bar_index``, which is ``25692.0000``.
 2. The value of ``bar_index`` on the bar the cursor is on is displayed next to the indicator's name, and its blue plot in the script's pane is flat.
 3. The ``25692.0000`` value of ``bar_index`` shown in the scale represents its value on the last bar, so the dataset contains 25693 bars.
-4. The value of ``bar_index`` on the bar the cursor is on is also displayed in the Data Window.
+4. The value of ``bar_index`` on the bar the cursor is on is also displayed in the Data Window, along with that bar's value for RSI just above it.

 In order to preserve our plot of RSI while still being able to inspect the value or ``bar_index``, we will plot the variable using `plotchar() <https://www.tradingview.com/pine-script-reference/v4/#fun_plot>`__ like this::